Clinical Trial Participation

 Duke University, North Carolina, United States

 The trial focuses on evaluating DCSTT-diabetes coping skills training for breast cancer survivors to help them adhere to self-management for diabetes.
-The protocol integrates 3 components to improve self-management and reduce symptoms; health lifestyle, adherence training and coping skills training.
+The protocol integrates 3 components to improve self-management and reduce symptoms; healthy lifestyle, adherence training, and coping skills training.

 Type 2 diabetes and breast cancer are a worldwide menace and the numbers are expected to keep growing.
 Cancer reoccurrence rates are higher in breast cancer survivors with type 2 diabetes; they are a risk of developing other complications and premature death as well.
-Maintain a glycemic control is important to control symptoms and reduce health problems.
-Physical activity, dietary modification and medication are among the vital diabetes self-managements strategies.
-Most patients have a problem maintain the strategies and achieving the glycemic control.
-This randomized is an interventional trial with parallel assignment.
+Maintaining glycemic control is important to control symptoms and reduce health problems.
+Physical activity, dietary modification, and medication are among the vital diabetes self-management strategies.
+Most patients have a problem maintaining the strategies and achieving glycemic control.
+This randomized is an interventional trial with a parallel assignment.

 Cedars-Sinai Los Angeles, California

 This is a phase 1b study involving single and multiple doses of Obinutuzumab given as IV infusion in adults with ESRD.
-Participants will enroll in two cohorts; cohort 1 and 2 where they will receive pretreatments to reduce risks of infusion-related reactions.
+Participants will enroll in two cohorts; cohorts 1 and 2 where they will receive pretreatments to reduce the risks of infusion-related reactions.

-Transplantation; participants from cohort 1 or 2 who qualify for kidney transplant and have a viable kidney will receive additional Obinutuzumab infusions during transplant and 24th week after transplantation.
+Transplantation; participants from cohort 1 or 2 who qualify for a kidney transplant and have a viable kidney will receive additional Obinutuzumab infusions during transplant and the 24th week after transplantation.

 Medical University of South Carolina, Charleston

-Outcomes will be primarily measures through social responsiveness scale (SRS) and test for adolescent social skills knowledge (TASSK).
-Participants must be 14-17 years of age, have autism spectrum disorder, and it should be on voluntary basis.
+Outcomes will be primarily measured through the social responsiveness scale (SRS) and test for adolescent social skills knowledge (TASSK).
+Participants must be 14-17 years of age, have autism spectrum disorder, and it should be on a voluntary basis.